Career Services in the Classroom and Beyond

 Intern-Ready and the Backpack-to-Briefcase (B2B) Program

-As of fall 2011, we will have two career development certificate programs students can complete.
-These programs include a variety of workshops, mock interviews, and career fairs that students can participate in to graduate from the programs.
+We have two career development certificate programs students can complete.
+These programs include a variety of workshops, mock interviews and career fairs that students can participate in to graduate from the programs.
 Faculty are always welcome to include these activities into their syllabi as well as to offer extra credit to students who participate.
 Learn more about the Intern Ready and the B2B Career Development Programs.

 Many faculty use our workshops as class assignments, and we welcome this support because it greatly helps us in terms of student participation.
 If you anticipate more than 10 of your students attending a particular workshop, please let us know so that we can plan accordingly.

 Students can schedule an appointment with a career advisor Monday - Friday from 8 a.m. - 5 p.m.
 Appointments are from 30 minutes to 1 hour.
-Students who have quick questions may drop-in, but many first time visitors have several questions and would benefit from a scheduled appointment.
 Students can call or visit to schedule an appointment.
 Students may also email us.